alttch/eva3/UPDATE.rst

 - Python virtual environment directory renamed to "venv".
 If you have custom scripts or use supervisord, correct paths to Python executable.

+- after applying the update, "xc" directory will be removed.
+If any custom files are kept there (except drivers and extensions), backup them manually.

 If registry conversion fails
 ============================